-June marks Pride Month; a time when the
+February marks LGBTQ+ History Month; a time when the

-LGBTQ+ communities can come together in glitter and rainbows to celebrate monumental wins and advocate for the work that still needs to be done.
-While Pride is a big party, its history is rooted in social action, political marches, and protecting the most vulnerable.
+LGBTQ+ communities can come together to both remember and celebrate the historical and monumental wins, and advocate for the work that still needs to be done.
+Its history is rooted in social action, political marches, and protecting the most vulnerable.
 Whether you’re an ally or member of the LGBTQ+ communities, if you want to help implement real change, there are so many charities working to support queer people and causes that you can get behind.

-Throughout the pandemic, these charities have worked tirelessly to ensure that people in vulnerable situations are still cared for, and, with statistics showing
+Throughout the lockdowns, these charities have worked tirelessly to ensure that people in vulnerable situations are still cared for, and, with statistics showing the

-lockdown is having a severe impact on the mental health of LGBTQ individuals, their work is more important now than ever.
+severe impact on the mental health of LGBTQ+ individuals, their work is more important than ever.

 support to asylum seekers and runs an online forum to reduce feelings of isolation.